camunda/camunda-docs/docs/components/cloud-console/manage-organization/manage-users.md

 Users are invited to a Camunda Cloud organization via their email address, which must be accepted by the user.
 As long as the invitation has not been accepted, the user remains in the `Pending` state.

 People who do not yet have a Camunda Cloud account can also be invited to an organization.
-To access the organization, however, the invited individual must first create a Camunda Cloud account.
+To access the organization, however, the invited individual must first create a Camunda Cloud account by following the instructions in the invitation email.